PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_programming.md

 :class: margin
 Wiki on [Machine_code](https://en.wikipedia.org/wiki/Machine_code)
 ```
-## Execution of Computer Programmes

-When a computer program runs - is executed -

 ## Syntax and Sematics of a Programming Language

 Computer code must be **machine-readable**.

-For a computer programme to run correctly on a computer, the programme must be:
+For a computer program to run correctly on a computer, the program must be:
 * In exactly the format required by the computer - computers have no flexibility to interpret code that is even slightly incorrect.
 * Logically correct - when the computer follows the correctly formatted instructions - the expected outcome results.